EricFecteau/rust-data-analysis/src/2_data/3_parquet.md

 ## Writing

 You can write to Parquet any `DataFrame` you have in memory.
 For this example, we will bring one percent of the UK Census into memory.
-You can run this section using `cargo run -r --example 2_3_2_write_parquet`.
+Run this code using `cargo run -r --example 2_3_2_write_parquet`.

 ```rust
 === Rust 2_3_2_write_parquet imports